Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

-for unknown $(\Umm^\backprime,\rho):\T\times \R^+\to \R^4$, with zero-mean initial data $(\Umm^\backprime_0,\rho_0)\in H^{\ell} (\T;\R^4)$, $\ell\ge 1$ and $\nabla\cdot \Umm^\backprime_0=0$.
-As an important model in the study of geophysical fluid dynamics, system \eqref{bous0} describes the dynamics of an incompressible fluid with velocity $\Umm^\backprime$ and density deviation $\rho$ from a linear background state, with $p$ standing for the pressure.
-In this context, the influence of rotation is measured through $\Omega>0$ and that of stratification via the Brunt-V\"ais\"al\"a frequency $N>0$.
-The positive parameters $\nu_1, \nu_2$ represent the viscosity and heat conductivity, respectively.
-The relative strength of the effects of rotation and stratification is measured via $\eta= \frac \Omega N$, which we assume to be fixed and satisfy $\eta\neq 1$.
+System \eqref{bous0} is a well-known model of geophysical fluid dynamics (GFD).
+It describes the nonlinear dynamics of an incompressible fluid with velocity $\Umm^\backprime$ and density deviation $\rho$ from a linear background state, with $p$ standing for the pressure.
+In this context, the influence of rotation is measured via $\Omega>0$ and that of stratification via the Brunt-V\"ais\"al\"a frequency $N>0$.
+The positive parameters $\nu_1, \nu_2$ represent the viscosity and heat conductivity, respectively, { following the mathematical GFD conventions, see e.g. \cite[Chapter 1]{MAJ} for more details.} Note that we do not require largeness or smallness conditions on these parameters.
+The relative strength of the effects of rotation and stratification is measured via $\eta= \frac \Omega N$ satisfying $\eta\ne1$.
 In the case $N=\rho=0$, the Boussinesq system reduces to the incompressible rotating Navier-Stokes equations.
-More details on the mathematical background of \eqref{bous0} can be found in e.g. \cite{MAJ}.

 The pressure term can be removed from \eqref{bous0} using the projection $\leray = ,$ where $\leray^\backprime$ is the ordinary Leray projection to divergence-free fields in three dimensions.
 Then, using a four-component field $\Umm := ( \Umm^\backprime, \rho)$, we obtain the system